www.learn-to-play-rock-guitar.com

 G String Major NotesG String Major Notes Fingering

-The G string only has two notes, the G major note played from the open position and the A major note with your middle finger at the second fret.
+The G string only has two notes, the G natural note played from the open position and the A natural note with your middle finger at the second fret.
 This is the third string in the sequence.

 B String (Second String)